forcedotcom/cli/releasenotes/README.md

 * FIX: You can now use the `--purge-on-delete` and `--metadata-dir` flags of the `project deploy start` command together to hard delete components whose local source files are in metadata-format.
 "Hard delete" means the component is immediately eligible for deletion in the org rather than being stored in the Recycle Bin.
 The directory pointed to by `--metadata-dir` must contain at least one of the destructive manifest files (`destructiveChangesPre.xml` or `destructiveChangesPost.xml`) or you get an error.
 (GitHub issue [#2909](https://github.com/forcedotcom/cli/issues/2909), plugin-deploy-retrieve [#1069](https://github.com/salesforcecli/plugin-deploy-retrieve/pull/1069))

+* FIX: The `org list` command no longer displays incorrect information for a scratch org when its ID (when you ignore case) matches the ID of other ScratchOrgInfo records in the Dev Hub org. (plugin-org PR [#1119](https://github.com/salesforcecli/plugin-org/pull/1119),

 ## 2.48.6 (July 3, 2024) [stable]

 * NEW: Filter the list of package versions that are returned from the `package version list` command based on the source-control branch that the package versions are based on.
 (GitHub issue [#1530](https://github.com/forcedotcom/cli/issues/1530), plugin-packaging PR [#690](https://github.com/salesforcecli/plugin-packaging/pull/690), packaging PR [#594](https://github.com/forcedotcom/packaging/pull/594))